 Don’t let mortgage renewal stress you out.
 If you’re worried about non-renewal and have already talked to your bank, give one of our alternative financing specialists a call today, and we’ll discuss your situation and make some specific suggestions to help give you peace of mind and start you back on the road to your future.

-Understanding Mortgage Renewal and the Timing Factor There are many factors to considering when timing mortgage renewal.
+There are many factors to consider when timing mortgage renewal.
 When you are due for a mortgage renewal, your financial picture may have changed significantly since you signed the previous loan, so you may want to keep your options more flexible with an open mortgage this time, as you may have a lot more money to pour into extra principal payments.
 The interest rates may have changed since your last mortgage — and they may be likely to change between now and the next renewal.

 There’s also the question of whether you should stick with your original lender or jump ship to a new bank.
 If the deal is good enough, then you should take a look at what else is out there.
 You probably heard about an annual principal prepayment privilege with your original loan, which means that you can pay off as much as 20 percent of your original note every year without having to pay a penalty.
 This takes place in additional lump sum payments separate from your monthly mortgage draft — and all of the money goes toward principal.
 This privilege tends to vary between 10 and 20 percent — but if you switch banks, oftentimes the new lender won’t use the original amount of the note as your baseline, while your original lender will.